 Studies show when your employees are happy, they work harder.
-Not only do happy employees benefit your bottom line, it results in higher levels of productivity, retention and more.
+Not only do happy employees benefit your bottom line, but it also results in higher levels of productivity, retention, and more.

 I will show how I apply the employee experience model to my business.
 Hopefully, you will discover lessons and tips that you can apply in your organization to improve the employee experience and create a happier, more productive workplace.

-The employee experience encompasses every interaction your staff has with your business, from onboarding through to offboarding.
-The employee experience model is a framework which helps a company assess where their employees are and what can be improve in the workplace.
+The employee experience encompasses every interaction your staff has with your business, from onboarding to offboarding.
+The employee experience model is a framework that helps a company assess where its employees are and what can be improved in the workplace.

 I believe a competitive salary is a significant factor in employee productivity.
 We all have bills to pay and personal goals to achieve.
 The salary we receive impacts our ability to meet many of these goals.

-Unfortunately, I am not able to offer an extremely high salary, however, I can pay a competitive wage to staff in the start of their career and seeking an opportunity to learn and grow.
-My ability to pay a competitive salary, ensures I have access to great talent for my business, which is a large part of what underpins our growth.
+Unfortunately, I am not able to offer an extremely high salary.
+However, I can pay a competitive wage to the staff at the start of their career and seek an opportunity to learn and grow.
+My ability to pay a competitive salary ensures I have access to great talent for my business, which is a large part of what underpins our growth.

 A fair division of labor is also essential.
 I use Monday boards for each project so colleagues can see how projects are proceeding and what needs to be completed.
 When a more structured work schedule is necessary, I use Zoomshift.